dvnguyen02/dbdiagram2SQLschema/README.md

 |--------|------------------|------------------
 | **Table Detection Accuracy** | 0.0% | 89.2%
 | **Relationship Accuracy** | 0% | 90%
-*   The base model couldn't even produce valid JSON for this task.
-My fine-tuned version?
-Nearly 90% accurate across the board.
+* Nearly 90% accurate across the board.
 * The fine-tuned model achieved significantly higher accuracy in identifying the number of tables (approximately 89.2%) and relationships (90.0%) compared to the base model.
 * The base model was unable to produce valid output for this task, resulting in 0.0% accuracy for both table and relationship counts on the benchmark subset.

 ## Comparision between Base Model vs Fine-tuned Model